priyanshu528priya/EMPOWER-KARE/README.md

 # LREC-COLING-2024
-This repository contains sample dataset and code.
+This repository contains sample dataset and code for the submission.